stensalweb/kscript/README.md

 # kscript (ks)

 kscript is a dynamic, duck typed, easy-to-use language with a comprehensive standard library, including maths, numerical tools, GUI toolkits, networking packages, and more!
-Learn more here: [https://chemicaldevelopment.us/kscript](https://chemicaldevelopment.us/kscript)
+Learn more here: [https://chemicaldevelopment.us/kscript](https://chemicaldevelopment.us/kscript), and here: [http://chemicaldevelopment.us/kscript/#/](http://chemicaldevelopment.us/kscript/#/).

-It works currently, but is missing a large part of normal functionality, such as file I/O, OS integration, and the extra packages I promise.
+kscript is a work-in-progress, but most of the important functionality is at least partially complete

 Current Efforts:

   * Implementing the standard library & packages
     * Numeric library (`nx`), with NumPy-like tensor support
-    * Sockets library (`sock`), for UNIX socket-based networking
+    * Sockets library (`sock`), for UNIX socket-based networking (mostly functional - lacking edge cases)
-    * Requests library (`req`), for `GET`, `POST` requests
+    * Requests library (`req`), for `GET`, `POST` requests (working)
-    * GUI Application Toolkit packages
+    * GUI Application library (`cnk`), based on [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) is about 15% done, just a matter of all the functions
-    * OpenGL/GLFW/etc solution packages
+    * OpenGL/GLFW/etc solution packages.
+I want to get this right, and so I'm still deciding exactly what it will look like
   * Maybe implementing some niceties like python has with tuple unpacking (i.e. `for key, val in dict:`)
   * Better documentation & tutorials.
 Maybe even videos at some point
   * Example applications